 Permanent life insurance with cash values and critical illness insurance with return of premium are two common juvenile coverages that you and your advisor may consider.
 They do not have to be large amounts either; an insurance plan can be built around your budget.
 And due to the limited underwriting involved, juvenile plans are usually easy to set up and quick to settle.

-Additionally, the cash value on life insurance or the return of premium on critical illness insurance can be accessed by your child to help fund their university costs or even make a down payment on their home – juvenile insurance is not restricted to a post-secondary education like an RESP, making it an excellent addition to your child’s financial plan.
+Additionally, the cash value on life insurance or the return of premium on critical illness insurance can be accessed by your child to help fund their university costs or even make a down payment on their home - juvenile insurance is not restricted to a post-secondary education like an RESP, making it an excellent way to enhance your child’s financial security.